POA

 RNG explainer (AuRa + RandomAura Contract)

-The following is designed to work with Parity's AuRa consensus protocol v2.7.2+, slated for implementation on Kovan, Sokol, POA Core and/or xDai.
+The following is designed to work with consensus protocol v2.7.2+, slated for implementation on Kovan, Sokol, POA Core and/or xDai.
 In this protocol, validators take turns sealing blocks, one after the other, in a prescribed order.

 Collection Rounds